magarena/magarena/release/README.txt

 ShawnieBoy
 sponeta

+- game log is always visible above the stack

+- replace the up/down arrow with the actual avatar of the player whose turn it is

 - removed splash from main screen, version now displayed in titlebar

-- log and stack...

-- crash report will now also generate a screen shot of Magarena at the time the error occurred.
-This is saved to "crash.png".

-- displays a message to user when an exception occurs instead of just bombing out.
+- displays a message to user when the program crashes, a screen shot will also be saved to "crash.png"

 - adds an F11 fullscreen option to the View menu.

-- replace the up/down arrow with the actual avatar of the player whose turn it is

-- added the following to the ability property in card script:
+- added the following to the card script:
-  * support 'Sacrifice a Cleric' as a cost
-  * support target loses and you gain life pattern
-  * support target loses life pattern
-  * support {-1/-1} as a cost
-  * support 'spirit or arcane effect <effect>'
+  * ability: spirit or arcane effect <effect>
-  * support 'put <amount> -1/-1 on <chosen>'
-  * support putting +1/+1 counter on chosen creature
-  * support 'your end step effect <effect>'
+  * ability: your end step effect <effect>
-  * support '<choise> draws <amount> cards.' effect
-  * replace 'return at end' with more general 'end step effect <effect>' ability
+  * ability: end step effect <effect>
-  * added 'your upkeep effect <effect>'
+  * ability: your upkeep effect <effect>
-  * support 'return from your graveyard to your hand'
-  * add support for Sacrifice a Human cost
-  * add 'enters kicked effect <effect>' to ability
+  * ability: enters kicked effect <effect>
-  * support reanimate effect
-  * merge different 'enters with <counter type> <n>' into 'enters with counter <counter type> <n>'
+  * ability: enters with counter <counter type> <n>
-  * support for sacrifice unless pattern
+  * cost: Sacrifice a Cleric
+  * cost: Sacrifice a Human
-  * added MagicScryEvent
+  * cost: {-1/-1}
-  * support for pump and gain ability effect
+  * effect: put <amount> -1/-1 counter on <chosen>.
+  * effect: put <amount> +1/+1 counter on <chosen>.
+  * effect: <chosen> gets <pt change> and gains <ability> until end of turn.
+  * effect: <chosen> loses <amount> life and PN gains <amount> life.
+  * effect: <chosen> loses <amount> life.
+  * effect: <chosen> draws <amount> cards.
+  * effect: pay <mana cost>.
+If you don't, sacrifice SN.
+  * effect: return <chosen> card from your graveyard to your hand.
+  * effect: return <chosen> card from your graveyard to the battlefield.

 - fixed the following bugs:
+  * always pass draw and begin combat option only applies when stack is empty (issue 385)
   * some spells were not moved to graveyard after resolution (issue 415)
+  * crash when selecting a folder while loading a deck (issue 416)
+  * deck description is not cleared correctly (issue 420)
+  * permanents with a tap mana ability and an activated ability that requires tapping and mana were able to tap to pay for its own mana cost
+  * game duel screen not re-sizing gracefully
   * cards that return to hand when put in the graveyard did not return to hand
   * Diabolic Edict should target player not opponent
-  * game duel screen not re-sizing gracefully
   * choice of whether to take damage or lose the land should be made by the controller of the land and not the controller of Dwarven Driller
   * not checking for result of may choice in Ajani's Chosen
   * Fabled Hero missing double strike
   * effect of Angelic Edit should be 'target creature or enchantment' and not 'target artifact or enchantment'
-  * always pass draw and begin combat option only applies when stack is empty (issue 385)
   * Cinder Elemental should not have ping ability
-  * deck description is not cleared correctly (issue 420)
-  * crash when selecting a folder while loading a deck (issue 416)
-  * permanents with a tap mana ability and an activated ability that requires tapping and mana were able to tap to pay for its own mana cost

 - added the following premade decks:
 Big_Golems.dec, Disabler.dec, Esper2.dec, Green-Blue_Sorcerer.dec,